chechodan/olapic/README.md

 facebook  => GET media/12345?access_token=TOKEN&network=facebook
 ```

-The response will be in the following way:
+The successful response will be in the following way:

 ```
 STATUS 200